thanethomson/statik/README.md

 structure should look similar to the following example.

 ```
-config.json              - Global configuration for the project
+statik.json              - Global configuration for the Statik project

 models/                  - Data models (i.e. classes) are stored here
 models/Post.json         - Structure definition for the "Post" class